linuxlsr/my-hobbies/README.md

 # my-hobbies
 I had trouble answering the question 'What are your hobbies?' and I realized I spend most of my energy on work, and little energy on things I might enjoy, such as hobbies.
 To that end, this repo is an effort to organize my thoughts and efforts towards my hobbies, which will be expressed as branches.
+Completed projects or goals will be committed to main.
 Let's see how this goes!

 ## Hobbies
 - [ ] [Kubernetes studies towards certification]